Rosalind Henderson

 About me

-Hi!
-I’m Roz Henderson and I am a qualified Pluralistic Counsellor with a Postgraduate Master’s Degree (MSc) in Counselling.
-I have also worked in the creative industries and love working with and nurturing creative minds.
+I provide online therapy from Edinburgh city and rural South Lanarkshire.
+I have a Postgraduate Degree (MSc) in Counselling.
+I have also worked in creative industries and love working with and nurturing creative minds.

 My approach

 Our sense of self is coloured by our early experiences and in many ways determines our adult choices, emotional reactions and internal dialogue.
 We absorb and adapt to the difficulties of our caregivers and circumstances, which are often filtered through previous generations of adversity.
-If this is your experience you may find yourself easily hijacked by strong emotions such as anger, fear, shame, depression, anxiety, low self-esteem or self-doubt; feeling easily rejected, judged, inadequate or without hope.
+If this is your experience you may find yourself easily hijacked by strong emotions such as anger, fear, shame, depression, anxiety, low self-esteem, low self-confidence, social anxiety or self-doubt; feeling easily rejected, judged, inadequate, loneliness or without hope.

 Perhaps you find yourself striving for an ideal that doesn't bring you wellbeing.
-Maybe the values, beliefs or expectations of your family or culture are at odds with your authentic identity, creating an inner conflict or 'double bind'.
+Maybe family issues, the values, beliefs or expectations of your family or culture are at odds with your authentic identity, creating an inner conflict or self-doubt.
 Have you learned to feed an external sense of self – your job, possessions, status - and have lost touch with who you really are?
 Have you learned to put others first to the detriment of yourself?
 Maybe you experience attachment anxiety, jumping into romantic relationships too quickly and deeply, or fearing abandonment.
-Or do you avoid attachment, deciding you are better off by yourself, and yet part of you longs for connection.
+Or are you attachment avoidant, perhaps feeling an impulse to pull back from intimacy, and yet part of you longs for connection.
 Does living with underlying anxiety manifests as a physical response that affects your health?

-In our sessions together we can create a safe and confidential space to explore your experiences with compassion, acceptance and insight – to bring new perspectives and understandings that help you to reconnect with your authentic self, lifting the burden of grievance, unfairness and self-doubt, learning to trust your inner wisdom and sense of purpose, and to attune to your physical experience.
+In our sessions together we can create a safe and confidential space to explore your experiences with compassion, acceptance and insight – to bring new perspectives and understandings that help you to reconnect with your authentic self, lifting the burden of resentment, unfairness or self-doubt, learning to trust your inner wisdom and sense of purpose, and to attune to your physical experience.

 Training, qualifications & experience